alexandrosstergiou/Inter4K/README.md

 python resolution_changes.py
 ```

 > !
 Note: By default, the program will use 16 workers to create the dataset.
-If you are interested on speeding-up things and given that you have a capable CPU you can change the number of workers by editing [`resolution_chanes.py line #42`](https://github.com/alexandrosstergiou/Inter4K/blob/c3469f9439e85403177c12250ab75716c5b4772c/resolution_changes.py#L42).
+If you are interested on speeding-up things (and given that you have a capable CPU) you can change the number of workers by editing [`resolution_chanes.py line #42`](https://github.com/alexandrosstergiou/Inter4K/blob/c3469f9439e85403177c12250ab75716c5b4772c/resolution_changes.py#L42).
 This can also be the case that a less powerful CPU is used.

 ## Reference

 ```
-TODO
+@article{stergiou2021adapool,
+  title={AdaPool: Exponential Adaptive Pooling for Information-Retaining Downsampling}, author={Stergiou, Alexandros and Poppe, Ronald}, booktitle={arXiv}, year={2021}
+}
 ```